 If you find that your hand is generally weak or hurts when you apply finger pressure, you can use your knuckles or your fist.
 There are other Acupressure tools you can use to reduce stress on your hands such as a tennis ball, an avocado pit, a golf ball, or a pencil eraser.

-As a basic Acupressure method, use prolonged finger pressure directly on the Acupressure Points.
+A basic Acupressure method uses prolonged finger pressure directly on the Acupressure Points.
 Gradual, steady, penetrating pressure for approximately two to three minutes is ideal.
 Hold the Point until you feel a clear, regular pulse or until any soreness or stiffness diminishes.
 Then slowly decrease the finger pressure, ending with about twenty to thirty seconds of light touch.

-For Pain Relief: When you’re working on an area that is painful, you may find that this basic Acupressure method releases the point and the muscular tension.
+When you’re working on an area that is painful, you may find that this basic Acupressure method releases the point and the muscular tension.
 As this occurs, the pain often moves.
+By holding the point steady for a prolonged time, endorphins are released into the bloodstream which reduces pain.
+As this occurs, the pain subsides or can actually move.
 Just follow it by moving your hand over a bit and remind yourself to breathe slowly and deeply.

-Although you may be tempted to massage or rub the entire area, the simplest and one of the most effective Acupressure techniques is to just to hold an Acupressure Point steadily with direct finger pressure.
+Although you may be tempted to massage or rub the entire area, one of the most effective Acupressure techniques is to hold an Acupressure Point steadily with direct finger pressure.
 The rule of thumb is to apply slow, firm pressure on the point at a 90-degree angle from the surface of the skin.
 If you are pulling the skin, then the angle of pressure is incorrect.

 You can learn more about the many ways Acupressure can be used to help with pain in many areas of the body in the Acupressure Pain Relief eBook.
 It also includes self-care techniques for arthritis, fibromyalgia, and headaches, and has easy Daily Routines to relieve and also prevent pain.